The GSE/GSM Ratings

 GSEs measure current, voltage and resistance, and test for shorts, grounds and continuity.
 They test protective circuitry, and test, service and replace batteries.
 GSEs perform preventive maintenance on digital data equipment and control and monitor circuits, measure insulation resistance, and repair electrical/electronic cables, wiring, and connectors.
 They maintain alarm, indicating and warning systems, and maintain and repair gas turbine engines and auxiliary equipment.
 GSEs work with blueprints, schematics, and charts, and perform administrative procedures related to gas turbine propulsion system operation and maintenance.

-Gas Turbine Systems Technician - Mechanical (GSM)
+Gas Turbine Systems Technician - Mechanical job description (EMC B122)

 Gas Turbine Systems Technicians (Mechanical) operate, repair and perform organizational and intermediate maintenance on mechanical components of gas turbine engines, main propulsion machinery (including main reduction gears, shafts and controllable pitch propellers), assigned auxiliary equipment, and propulsion control systems.
 They also maintain and operate ship's service gas turbine generators and support systems, maintain the controllable pitch propeller system, control ship's service steam water chemistry.